 Cushman & Wakefield (CWK) Outpaces Stock Market Gains: What You Should Know

-Prior to today's trading, shares of the company had lost 5.92% over the past month.
-This has lagged the Finance sector's loss of 0.29% and the S&P 500's loss of 5.29% in that time.
+Heading into today, shares of the company had gained 0.28% over the past month, outpacing the Finance sector's loss of 2.04% and the S&P 500's loss of 4.03% in that time.

-Investors will be hoping for strength from Cushman & Wakefield as it approaches its next earnings release, which is expected to be February 24, 2022.
+Cushman & Wakefield will be looking to display strength as it nears its next earnings release, which is expected to be February 24, 2022.
 The company is expected to report EPS of $0.62, up 44.19% from the prior-year quarter.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $2.66 billion, up 17.05% from the year-ago period.
+Meanwhile, our latest consensus estimate is calling for revenue of $2.66 billion, up 17.05% from the prior-year quarter.

-Investors should also note any recent changes to analyst estimates for Cushman & Wakefield.
+Any recent changes to analyst estimates for Cushman & Wakefield should also be noted by investors.
 These revisions typically reflect the latest short-term business trends, which can change frequently.
-As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.
+As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-Within the past 30 days, our consensus EPS projection has moved 6.51% higher.
-Cushman & Wakefield currently has a Zacks Rank of #1 (Strong Buy).
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+The Zacks Consensus EPS estimate has moved 6.51% higher within the past month.
+Cushman & Wakefield is currently a Zacks Rank #1 (Strong Buy).

-Looking at its valuation, Cushman & Wakefield is holding a Forward P/E ratio of 10.21.
-This represents a discount compared to its industry's average Forward P/E of 18.28.
+Digging into valuation, Cushman & Wakefield currently has a Forward P/E ratio of 10.43.
+Its industry sports an average Forward P/E of 18.43, so we one might conclude that Cushman & Wakefield is trading at a discount comparatively.

-Also, we should mention that CWK has a PEG ratio of 1.02.
+It is also worth noting that CWK currently has a PEG ratio of 1.04.
 This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
-The Real Estate - Operations was holding an average PEG ratio of 1.66 at yesterday's closing price.
+The Real Estate - Operations industry currently had an average PEG ratio of 1.68 as of yesterday's close.

 The Real Estate - Operations industry is part of the Finance sector.
-This group has a Zacks Industry Rank of 76, putting it in the top 30% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 77, which puts it in the top 31% of all 250+ industries.

 Make sure to utilize Zacks.com to follow all of these stock-moving metrics, and more, in the coming trading sessions.